North Attleborough, Massachusetts: Revitalization projects

 The Balfour Co.
 Building in North Attleboro was a branch of the L.G.
-Balfour Company, a jewelry company that employed many residents of Attleboro and North Attleboro, and is a significant part of the town’s history.
-The building, left abandoned for decades, is a prime example of urban blight in the town and was often regarded as the town’s biggest eyesore, as it was incredibly run down and dilapidated.
+Balfour Company, a jewelry company that employed many residents of Attleboro and North Attleboro, and is a significant part of the town's history.
+The building, left abandoned for decades, is a prime example of urban blight in the town and was often regarded as the town's biggest eyesore, as it was incredibly run down and dilapidated.
 In a 2014 attempt to begin revitalizing the town, developers expressed interest in the Balfour building and plans were underway to build a new apartment building and bus stop in its place.
-However, after an initial overhaul of the area’s infrastructure, such as water mains and streets, the developers pulled out after being unable to finance the forty million dollar revitalization.
+However, after an initial overhaul of the area's infrastructure, such as water mains and streets, the developers pulled out after being unable to finance the $40 million revitalization.

 In 2017, Boston Realty Advisors secured a loan that will allow them to completely develop the area of the old Balfour building into a Class A apartment complex that will have 193 units and 11,500 square feet of retail space.
 This mixed-use zoning / development allows for one development to house different functions—the new building on 21 East Street will have a gym, restaurant, retail space, and shuttles to MBTA stations in addition to the apartments.
 This transit-oriented development places residents close to public transportation, which reduces travel times.
-Both the mixed-use development and the transit-oriented development combat urban sprawl, which is all too common in the Boston-Providence suburbs.
+Both the mixed-use development and the transit-oriented development combat urban sprawl, which is all too common in the Boston–Providence suburbs.
 The new apartment complex will not only bring large amounts of tax revenue to North Attleboro, but create new Class A, a type of luxury apartment, that will bring in high-income tenants.

 Though this infill of an old, abandoned building is beneficial in many ways and a useful response to blight occurring in the town, an oversight by planners and developers regarding the drainage of a swamp that used to exist beneath U.S. Route 1 shifted environmental burdens towards neighboring, lower-income households.
 The new building at 21 East Street has shifted drainage and flooded nearby homes, according to residents.
-In spite of these complaints, the town gave the developers permission to open two of three buildings, while they have sixty days to address the drainage problem; this issue raised concerns and questions about the role of municipal governments in overseeing such large and impactful projects.
+In spite of these complaints, the city gave the developers permission to open two of three buildings, while they have sixty days to address the drainage problem; this issue raised concerns and questions about the role of municipal governments in overseeing such large and impactful projects.